vmtk/scala-lang/documentation/screenshots.md

 ![]({{ site.baseurl }}/resources/img/main/avf_ls1.png)
 ![]({{ site.baseurl }}/resources/img/main/avf_ls2.png)

 Level sets segmentation of the cephalic (left) and a collateral vein (right).
 Segmentation is carried out separately.
 Each image shows the initialization on the left and the result of level set segmentation.
-Initialization is performed by interactively picking two points (red spheres), and the [itkCollidingFrontsImageFilter](http://public.kitware.com/Insight/Doxygen/html/classitk_1_1CollidingFrontsImageFilter.html) selects the vascular segment comprised between the points, without seeping into lateral branches.
+Initialization is performed by interactively picking two points (red spheres), and the <a href="http://public.kitware.com/Insight/Doxygen/html/classitk_1_1CollidingFrontsImageFilter.html" target="_blank">itkCollidingFrontsImageFilter</a> selects the vascular segment comprised between the points, without seeping into lateral branches.

 ![]({{ site.baseurl }}/resources/img/main/avf_lsmerged.png)
 ![]({{ site.baseurl }}/resources/img/main/avf_lsmergedzoom.png)